Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 EV Charging | 16 April 2024

-Yet even though an EV home charger saves money and time, the big question that most drivers still ask is: how long will it take to fuel my car?
+Yet even though an EV home charger saves money and time, the big question that most drivers still ask is: how long will it take to charge my EV?

 The answer is—it depends.

-While loosely speaking, an EV with an average battery capacity of 60 kWh will take just under eight hours from empty to achieve a full charge, factors such as charging levels, power output, charging capacity, state of charge, battery size, and temperature can all contribute to whether those eight hours need to be extended or reduced.
+Loosely speaking, an EV with an average battery capacity of 60 kWh will take just under eight hours from empty to achieve a full charge.
+But factors such as charging levels, power output, charging capacity, state of charge, battery size, and temperature can all contribute to whether those eight hours need to be extended or reduced.

-In this article, we’re going to take a deep dive into each of those considerations, empowering you to understand the mechanics behind how long it will really take you to charge your electric car.
+In this article, we’re going to take a deep dive into each of those considerations.
+By the end, you’ll understand the mechanics behind how long it will really take you to charge your electric car.

 If you’re charging at home you’ll have two options available to you: You can use a standard domestic three-pin plug socket or an installed EV charger.
 This also means that you’ll be choosing between two levels of charging speed—level 1 and level 2.